alecsmith1/case-studies/_posts/2025-01-31-cyclistic-case-study.md

 - **Cleaning -** Conducted in Excel:
   - Used "Remove Duplicates" tool (no duplicates found)
   - Filtered to check all fields for null values (removed 1 record)
-  - Sorted to check for outliers to avoid skewed data
+  - Sorted to check for outliers to avoid skewed data (removed 6,307 outlier records)
-    - Removed 2,500 records with zero min. ride duration
-    - Removed 41 records with ride duration exceeding 14 days
-    - Removed 3,766 records started & ended at Cyclistic HQ
   - Used `=COUNTA(UNIQUE())` to check for errant bike stations (no issues)
   - Used `=LEN()` to check fields for uniform length (no `=TRIM()` required)
   - Ensured uniform date formats for ride `started_at` & `ended_at` fields